-Pemayangtse Monastery is situated at an altitude of 2085 meters, near to Pelling town in Sikkim, India.
-Pemayangtse Monastery is one of the the oldest monasteries in Sikkim.
+Pemayangtse Monastery is situated at an altitude of 2085 meters, near Pelling town in Sikkim, India.
+Pemayangtse Monastery is one of the oldest monasteries in Sikkim.
 Monks at Pemayangtse Monastery are of pure Tibetan lineage and are having the title, “Ta-tshang”.

 The Chogyals faced constant threats from Nepalese and Bhutanese.
 Nepalese (Gurkha army) destroyed Rabdentse palace on one such occasion.

 Dense forests surround the trekking path to the palace ruins.
 There is a lake on this pathway, which passes through dense forests.

 Namphogang, the stone pulpit of the judges during the reign of the king, can be seen on the trekking route to the palace ruins.
 The entry point to the palace, ‘Taphap Chorten’, can be seen further down the trekking path.
 The fourth courtyard contains the palace ruins.